 Submissions should be sent to email@example.com.

-The proposal deadline is October 14, 2022, and the award announcement will be made in a couple of weeks after the deadline.
+Proposals are due Friday, September 29, 2023, and the award announcement will be made within a couple of weeks after the deadline.

 Questions?
 Please send an email to firstname.lastname@example.org.

 Institute for Digital Research and Education (IDRE) Postdoctoral Fellowships

-UCLA’s Institute for Digital Research and Education regularly invites applications for postdoctoral fellowships.
-These IDRE fellowships provide partial support for research conducted in the academic year 2022-23 and related to IDRE focus areas, including projects involving advanced computing, GPU and many core-based computing architectures, statistical computing and data science and informatics including deep learning, virtual reality, GIS, data visualization, and 3D modeling.
-The IDRE will have direct access to and interact with technologists within the OARC Research Technology Group and relevant IDRE-affiliated faculty and researchers.
+UCLA’s Institute for Digital Research and Education invites applications for Post-Doctoral fellowships.
+These IDRE fellowships will provide partial support for research conducted in the academic year 2022-23 and related to the IDRE focus areas, including projects involving advanced computing, GPU and many core-based computing architectures, statistical computing and data science and informatics including deep learning, virtual reality, GIS, data visualization, and 3D modeling.
+The IDRE scholars will have direct access to and interact with technologists within the OARC Research Technology Group and relevant IDRE-affiliated faculty and researchers.

 Any postdoc or individual who holds a doctoral degree and is engaged in advanced training and education, and conducts research under the guidance of a faculty member at UCLA is eligible to apply for the abovementioned postdoc fellowship.

-Applications of no more than two pages must be submitted by the faculty mentor/project PI.
-Successful proposals will have identified a fellow candidate, a clear articulation of their intended contribution to an ongoing research project, and a commitment from project partners to provide additional funding, facilities, and other support for the candidate.
+Proposals of no more than two pages must be submitted by the faculty mentor/project PI.
+Successful submissions will have identified a fellow candidate, a clear articulation of their intended contribution to an ongoing research project, its broader impacts, and a commitment from project partners to provide additional funding, facilities, and other support for the candidate.
 The proposal should contain a description of the project that features innovative and computationally based solutions to research problems with a potentially broad impact to the campus will be given the highest priority.
-Illustrations and appendices of no more than two pages can be submitted to support the application narrative.
+Illustrations and appendices of no more than two pages can be added to support the application narrative.

-IDRE Fellows are required to present their own research in partial fulfillment of their fellowship responsibilities.
-Over the year, they will also be asked to help organize activities for the IDRE Early Career Researchers (ECR) group, including a workshop related to their own research interests.
+The IDRE fellows will be required to present their own research.
+Over the year, they will also be asked to help organize activities for the IDRE Early career researchers (ECR) group, including a workshop related to their own research interests.
 Typical yearly events for the ECR group involve an initial poster session, monthly seminars or workshops, and a concluding event such as a panel session or a similar interactive activity.